ccobasi/restaurant/README.md

  - Images
  - Linters

- ## How It work
-  - First Open Your terminal and paste : git clone git@github com:ccobasi/restaurant.git.

-  - Thene cd to the Folder && Open it in your Texteditor.

-  - To Make the website fully working make sure to install the webpack and run the folowing command if yoy don't have it.
+ ## Getting Started

+To get a local copy up and running follow these simple example steps.

+### Prerequisites

+- npm
+- webpack

+### Setup
+- Clone the repository.
+- Run `npm install webpack webpack-cli --save-dev ` to install dependencies.
+- Run `npm start` to start the development server.
+- Your browser should open.
+Click on the `dist` folder to see the app.

   ## Author